-Today, the Harlan Institute and The Constitutional Sources Project (ConSource) announce their Sixth Annual Virtual Supreme Court Competition.
+The Harlan Institute and The Constitutional Sources Project (ConSource) announce their Seventh Annual Virtual Supreme Court Competition.
 This competition offers teams of two high school students the opportunity to research cutting-edge constitutional law, write persuasive appellate briefs, argue against other students through video chats, and try to persuade a panel of esteemed attorneys during oral argument that their side is correct.
-This year the competition focuses on Carpenter v.
-United States.
+This year the competition focuses on Timbs v.
+State of Indiana.

 The competition is endorsed by the Center for Civic Education’s We The People Competition:

 “The Center for Civic Education is excited to endorse the Virtual Supreme Court Competition.
 The Competition is relevant for high school students studying the Constitution and Bill of Rights.”

 -Robert Leming, Director, We the People Programs, Center for Civic Education

 Resolved: Whether the Eighth Amendment’s Excessive Fines Clause is incorporated against the States under the Fourteenth Amendment?